nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

-The catch is that if you do completely understand the situation, and you can do the right thing, then you *don't* need to do conceptual labor.
+The catch is that if you do completely understand the situation, and you can do the right thing, then you *don't* need to do conceptual labor. narrative that will work for you.
+You have discovered a conventional narrative that will work for you.

 You have discovered a conventional narrative that will work for you.

 Conceptual labor is what we do in the absence of such reliable instructions.
 It's what we do to understand the significant